w3c/openscreenprotocol/datachannel.md

 # Data Channel

 [Data Channel](https://tools.ietf.org/html/draft-ietf-rtcweb-data-channel-13)
-is a non-media transport protocol in WebRTC framework, designed for exchanging data from peer to peer.
+is a non-media transport protocol in the WebRTC framework, designed for exchanging data from peer to peer.
 It advertises the following benefits:

 - Implemented in major browsers (except Safari).
-- Supports heterogeneous network environment e.g. NAT, firewall.
+- Supports heterogeneous network environments, e.g., NAT, firewall.
 - Easily supports media transport for remote playback.
 - Data framing format is already defined.